gfruci/checkouttools/local_environment/README.md

 ### Increase the docker resources

 In `Docker -> Preferences -> Advanced`
-* increase the docker memory to 4GB
+* increase the docker memory to at least 4GB
 * Increase the number of CPU to 6

 ![increase_docker_resources](assets/increase_docker_resources.png)